Michael Christopher, PhD

-*Colgan, D. D., Christopher, M. S., Bowen, S., Brems, C., Hunsinger, M., & Tucker, B. (in press).
+*Colgan, D. D., Christopher, M. S., Bowen, S., Brems, C., Hunsinger, M., & Tucker, B. (2019).
 Mindfulness-Based Wellness and Resilience Training for interdisciplinary primary care teams: A mixed-methods feasibility and acceptability trial.
-Primary Health Care Research & Development.
+Primary Health Care Research & Development, 20(e91), 1-8.

 Trombka, M., Demarzo, M., Campos Bacas, D., Beira Antonio, S., Cicuto, K., Salvo, V., Almeida Claudino, F. C., Ribeiro, L., Christopher, M., Garcia-Campayo, J., & Sica Rocha, N. (2018).
-Study protocol of a multicenter randomized controlled trial of mindfulness training to reduce burnout and promote quality of life in police officers: The POLICE study.
-BMC Psychiatry, 18, 151-160.
+Study protocol of a multicenter randomized controlled trial of Mindfulness training to reduce burnout and promote quality of life in police officers: The POLICE study.
+BMC Psychiatry, 18, 151.

 Christopher, M. S., Hunsinger, M., Goerling, R., Bowen, S., Rogers, B., Gross, C. R., *Dapolonia, E., & Pruessner, J. (2018).
 Mindfulness-Based Resilience Training to reduce health risk, stress reactivity, and aggression among law enforcement officers: A feasibility and preliminary efficacy trial.
 Psychiatry Research, 264, 104-115.

 *Kaplan, J. B., Christopher, M. S., & Bowen, S. (2018).
 Dispositional mindfulness moderates the relationship between occupational stressors and perceived stress among law enforcement personnel.
 Journal of Police and Criminal Psychology, 33, 227-232.